GetTerminus/terminus-ui/CONTRIBUTING.md

 - Follow our coding rules (by verifying all linters pass).
 - Run the full test suite and ensure that all tests pass.
-- Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
+- Commit your changes using a descriptive commit message that follows our [commit message conventions][commit].
 Adherence to these conventions is necessary because release notes are automatically generated from these messages. (for this reason it is often advisable to rebase your feature branch to ensure clear, concise commits)
 - Push your branch to GitHub: